Skip to content

 IT asset recovery contributes to IT’s circular economy, helping you to align with your company’s overarching sustainability strategy.

-There are many things your IT department can do to become more sustainable, but implementing these processes can be challenging.
+There are many things your IT department can do to become more streamlined and sustainable, but implementing these processes can be challenging.
 That’s why we’ve put together a Sustainable Disposition Checklist, to ensure you’re not only getting the most from your disposition process, but making it as sustainable as possible.

 CONTACT US

-See how TES can help you today
+See how SK tes can help you today

 FIND OUT MORE